razerofficial/CChromaEditor/README.md

 	const char* path, double fade);
 ```

+---
 <a name="PluginFillColor"></a>
 **PluginFillColor**

+Set the RGB value for all colors in the specified frame.
+Use the range of
+0 to 255 for red, green, and blue parameters.

 ```C++
 EXPORT_API void PluginFillColor(
 	int animationId, int frameId, int color);
 ```

+---
 <a name="PluginFillColorAllFrames"></a>
 **PluginFillColorAllFrames**